 Praia dos Aveiros – This is a quiet and calm beach located in Albufeira.
 The beauty of the place will make you fall in love with it.
 It is ideal for snorkelling during summer, since it doesn’t get as crowded as other beaches in the Algarve.

-Praia de Armação de Pêra – Warm blue and shallow sea makes this a popular beach for those wanting to do snorkelling.
+Praia de Armação de Pêra – The shallow sea makes this a popular beach for those wanting to do snorkelling.

 Praia da Ilha da Culatra – Culatra’s island is inhabited by fishermen throughout the year.
 Its rich biodiversity, calm waters and stunning beauty has been enchanting snorkelers and divers ever since.

-Praia da Ilha da Fuseta – The Island of Fuseta has calm and warm waters that allow you to be inside the sea for long periods of time without feeling cold.
-Because it is an island and is placed in the middle of Ria Formosa Natural Reserve there are lots of fish and other sea-creatures.
+Praia da Ilha da Fuseta – The Island of Fuseta has calm and because it is an island and is placed in the middle of Ria Formosa Natural Reserve there are lots of fish and other sea-creatures.

 Praia da Ilha de Tavira – Located on the Island of Tavira, right in front of the city, the Island stands between Rio Gilão and the sea.
 This means that on the same place you will be able to do snorkelling in the sea or in the Ria Formosa Natural Reserve.
 This is a perfect place for snorkelling.

 Besides these beaches, there are also a bunch of snorkelling trips spread out across the Algarve.
 Here are our recommendations: